KSP-ModularManagement/ModuleManagerWatchDog/KNOWN_ISSUES.md

 Obviously, you can use the Official Module Manager from Forum.

 * Advantages
-	+ Lower risk of being your reports rejected by using non Official versions of something
+	+ No risk of having your reports rejected by using non Official versions of something
 * Disadvantages
 	+ Less conveniency on diagnosing problems using the logs
 	+ Some annoying misfeatures